openhab/org.openhab.binding.zwave/doc/thermofloor/ztrm3_0_0.md

 ### Parameter 20: Meter report interval

 Meter report interval
-Time interval between consecutive meter reports.

-Meter reports can also be sent as a result of polling.

-30 seconds to 32767 seconds.
-Default is 90 seconds
+<p&gtTime interval between consecutive meter reports.</p&gt <p&gtMeter reports can also be sent as a result of polling.</p&gt <p&gt30 seconds to 32767 seconds.
+Default is 90 seconds</p&gt
 Values in the range 30 to 32767 may be set.

 The manufacturer defined default value is ```90```.